-Perhaps business has been challenging recently – with the departure of a major client, changes in industry regulations or arrival of new competitors – and you want to be confident that your current new business strategy is right.
+Perhaps sales have been challenging recently – with the departure of a major client, changes in industry regulations or arrival of new competitors – and you want to be confident that your current sales and marketing strategy is right.

-Or perhaps you’ve inherited an ongoing new business plan in a new role or a new firm, but you’re really not sure whether it’s right for the company.
+Or perhaps you’ve inherited an ongoing sales plan in a new role or a new firm, but you’re really not sure whether it’s right for the company.

 You’ve got reservations, and want to do a quick sanity check.